SiluPanda/blog/_posts/2019-03-02-regression-analysis-ridge-and-lasso.md

 To get a basic visualization of the idea of the ridge regression, [this](https://www.youtube.com/watch?v=Q81RR3yKn30) youtube video is quite helpful and is of beginner level.
 [This](https://www.youtube.com/watch?v=NGf0voTMlcs) is a very nice video on Lasso and [this](https://www.youtube.com/watch?v=1dKRdX9bfIo&t=256s) is for Elastic net.
 <br>
-[This](https://www.coursera.org/lecture/ml-regression/computing-the-gradient-of-the-ridge-objective-kvaqc) is a excellent video by University of Washington on coursera.
+[This](https://www.coursera.org/lecture/ml-regression/computing-the-gradient-of-the-ridge-objective-kvaqc) is an excellent video by University of Washington on coursera.
 I would highly recommend to watch [this](https://www.coursera.org/lecture/ml-regression/computing-the-gradient-of-the-ridge-objective-kvaqc) too, which dives deep into the derivation of gradient of Lasso regression.

 ### Implementation:
 Checkout my implementation [here](https://github.com/SiluPanda/ridge-and-lasso-regression).
 If you have any question or just have something to say about the code, I would highly appreciate opening up an issue, so that we can discuss there.